 Vibe is a Community Benefit Society Limited by Guarantee and is governed by a Board of Directors.
 This privacy notice explains how we use any personal information we collect about you when you complete this registration form or contact us.

-Our Data Protection Officer is Peter Boardman and he can be contacted for any matters relating to GDPR or Data Protection on 0151 443 5323 or via e-mail on [email protected]
+Our Data Protection Officer is Juliette McMahon and she can be contacted for any matters relating to GDPR or Data Protection on 0151 673 0500 or via e-mail on [email protected]